Caddo Lake: History

 A different industry came to Caddo Lake in the early 20th century with the discovery of oil beneath it.
 The world's first over-water oil platform was completed in Caddo Lake in 1911.
 The Ferry Lake No. 1 was erected by Gulf Refining Company.
 The well bottomed at 2185 ft and produced 450 oilbbl/d.

 Oil derricks were erected throughout the lake, further damaging the fragile ecosystem.
 The oil industry left Caddo for richer fields at Kilgore and other locations in Texas.
-Texas tried to preserve parts of Caddo in 1934 by establishing a 483-acre (2 km²) state park, with trails, cabins, and other facilities constructed by the WPA.
+Texas tried to preserve parts of Caddo in 1934 by establishing a 483-acre (2 km2) state park, with trails, cabins, and other facilities constructed by the WPA.

-But the Longhorn Army Ammunition Plant was built on the shores of Caddo in the mid-20th century, and its operations polluted large portions of the surrounding wetlands until its closure in the 1990s.
+The Longhorn Army Ammunition Plant was built on the shores of Caddo in the mid-20th century, and its operations polluted large portions of the surrounding wetlands until its closure in the 1990s.
 Most of the former plant site is now a federal wildlife refuge.

 In 1913 and 1914, ecologist Lionel Janes conducted a federal survey of Caddo Lake (called Ferry Lake at the time) for the Department of Interior.
 Based on an examination of cross sections of bald cypress and hardwood trees, and many dead stumps, he estimated that the lake formed sometime between 1770 and 1780.